-This chapter will be concluded after the adoption of the Budget 2018/19
+This chapter is concluded with the adoption of the Budget 2019/20.

 4. INTEGRATION PHASE

 The integration phase indicates of all sector plans that supports the IDP.
 It is expected of all sector plans to be aligned with all provincial and National plans.
 The following are existing sector plans within the municipality.